 Without the Form W-8BEN, U.S. tax law requires us to withhold up to 30% of your future earnings on Upwork and send the withholdings to the IRS.
 The W-8BEN confirms that you are not a U.S. taxpayer and not subject to U.S. tax on your earnings.

 You will not be able to withdraw your earnings from Upwork until you complete the form.
-Also, if you do not complete the required form by December 31st, 2022, we will be required to withhold up to 30% of your future earnings on Upwork and send them to the IRS.
+Also, if you do not complete the required form, we will be required to withhold up to 30% of your future earnings on Upwork and send them to the IRS.
 We will not be able to provide refunds on the withheld funds submitted to the IRS, even if the forms are later completed.

 Any entity other than an individual is required to complete Form W-8BEN-E. You can fill out the W-8BEN or W-8BEN-E on Upwork if you are an individual or corporation — other entities will need to submit a completed form to Upwork.
 For instructions and information on how to complete a W-8BEN-E, please see the IRS website for the full form and instructions (link).